The NFU Environment Forum meets quarterly to discuss environmental issues which affect farming.

 Hedd Pugh – Wales

 Hedd Pugh is Chair of the NFU Cymru Rural Affairs Board and member of the NFU Environment Forum.
-He farms 880 ha with his three sons - this includes approximately 610 ha of mountains in the Snowdonia National Park including Aran Fawddwy which rises above 2900 ft.
+He farms 800 ha with his two sons - this includes approximately 610 ha of mountains in the Snowdonia National Park including Aran Fawddwy which rises above 2900 ft.

 He is a keen participant in agri-environment schemes and said: “We farm in a stunning location.
 The Welsh landscape that we see and enjoy today – and which supports a diverse range of habitats and species – has been created, shaped and is maintained by farming activity over hundreds of years.